jeevakalaiselvam/docker-cicd-multicontainer-react-fibonacci/README.md

 # Docker Setup

     1. Create a Dev Dockerfile for each block (client, server and worker)

     2. Steps to create in each Dockerfile to prevent rebuild every single time
         * COPY package.json file
         * RUN npm install
         * COPY all other data
         * VOLUME setup reference to listen for changes

     3. Build the containers using command -> docker build -f Dockerfile.dev .

     4. Run the container and check if its working using command without errors -> docker run CONTAINER_IMAGE

-    5. Create a docker compose to manage all Dockerfiles
+    5. Create a docker compose to manage all services
         * Helps with configuring port mapping
         * Setup environment variables
         * Specify volume reference mapping
         * Manage links between containers
+        * Uses Nginx to map requests between React or Express

     6.